tenshi64/YT-Preview-Fixer/README.md

 # This extension:
 - Adds a volume slider to the bottom-right corner of each video preview on YouTube’s homepage.
 - Lets you adjust or mute the volume of preview videos independently.
+- Saves your preferred volume level in localStorage, so you don’t have to readjust it every time you reload YouTube.
 - Automatically reduces the volume of previews at a fixed interval (to counter YouTube’s random volume resets).
 - Works in any modern browser (Chrome, Edge, Firefox, Brave, Opera, etc.).